paulsPBC/embedded-login-example/README.md

 embedded-login-example
 ====================

-This simple app builds a basic PHP app running on Heroku and uses Salesforce Identity and the Login Widget project.
-Users have to log in to get access to data sheet.
+This simple app builds a basic PHP app running on Heroku and uses Salesforce Identity and the Login Widget project - this is a fork of the Salesforce created original to support testing of multi-site behaviour and alternate configurations.

 Pre-requisites
 --------------